ms-iot/azure-client-tools/docs/dps-lib/dpsclientapis.md

 |  returns | S_OK on successful reading and other relavant error code for failure.|

 #### GetRegistrationId
+This API gets the device registration ID by reading the TPM.
+This is needed in order to upload the device information to Azure's DPS.

 <pre>HRESULT GetRegistrationId(
     __out_ecount_z(*pcchregistrationId) PWSTR registrationId,
     _Inout_ size_t *pcchRegistrationId
 )
 </pre>

-This gets the device registration ID by reading the TPM.
-This is needed to upload the device information to azure dps service.

 | Parameter | Description |
 |----|----|